xbeat/Machine-Learning/README.md

 Introduction to Optimizers in Deep Learning

 Optimizers are algorithms used to adjust the parameters of neural networks during training.
 They aim to minimize the loss function and improve the model's performance.
 Let's start with a simple example of how an optimizer works:

+## Mini-Batching with In-Memory Datasets in Python

+Introduction to Mini-batching with In-Memory Datasets

+Mini-batching is a technique used in machine learning to process subsets of data during training.
+It allows for efficient computation and improved generalization.
+This presentation will cover the implementation of mini-batching using Python for in-memory datasets.

 ## Visualizing Skewness in Probability Distributions with Python